A Survey on Bundle Recommendation: Methods, Applications, and Challenges: Resources of Bundle Recommendation Research

 \subsection{Comparison and Experiments}

 We conduct reproducibility experiments on bundle recommendation.
-For discriminative bundle recommendation, we reproduce 6 mainstream graph-based models and 4 CF-based models, and compare their performance.
-For generative bundle recommendation, we focus on trip generation and recommendation, a representative generative scenario with sufficient resources to support empirical experiments.
+For discriminative bundle recommendation, we reproduce 6 mainstream graph-based models and 4 CF-based models and compare their performance.
+For generative bundle recommendation, we focus on trip generation and recommendation, a representative scenario with sufficient resources for empirical experiments.